 4. The Half Dome

 Made entirely of Granite, Yosemite’s Half Dome is located at the opposite end of Yosemite Valley from Yosemite Falls.
-Rising an impressive 4,737 above the valley floor below, the dome is best viewed in early morning sunlight.
-For the truly adventurous, a hike to the dome’s top offers unparalleled views; however hikers must use cables to reach the summit.
+Rising an impressive 4,737 above the valley floor below, the dome is best viewed in the early morning sunlight.
+For the truly adventurous, a hike to the dome’s top offers unparalleled views; however, hikers must use cables to reach the summit.